How Does the Cost of Food Affect Diet?

 - Not eaten for a whole day because you couldn’t afford or get access to food?

-These are questions used by the United States Department of Agriculture’s Food Security Survey model – a validated survey tool used by many high-income countries – including the UK – to measure and monitor household food insecurity.
+These are questions used by the United States Department of Agriculture’s Food Security Survey model.
+This is a validated survey tool used by many high-income countries – including the UK – to measure and monitor household food insecurity.
 A ‘yes’ to any one of these questions classifies the individual as food insecure.

 The most commonly reported form of food insecurity was having smaller meals and/or skipping meals.

-A report by The Food Foundation found that economic hardship was the largest driver of food insecurity, with an estimated 2.5 million adults experiencing food insecurity as they did not have enough money for food from August 2020 to January 2021 (The Food Foundation, 2021).
+A report by The Food Foundation found that economic hardship was the largest driver of food insecurity.
+They reported an estimated 2.5 million adults experiencing food insecurity as they did not have enough money for food from August 2020 to January 2021 (The Food Foundation, 2021).

 - 20% of BAME households experienced food insecurity in the specified six-month period.
 This figure was less than half of that for White British households, at 9% in this period.